tfabris/BlueGigaEmpeg/README.md

  - Stop
    - Pressing Stop on the car stereo should pause the empeg.
  - Shuffle
-   - Note: Shuffle is implemented as a toggle on/off command.
+   - Shuffle is implemented as a toggle on/off command.
 If your stereo has a feature to display the current shuffling state (displaying whether shuffle is currently turned on or turned off), it will not be correctly indicated on your stereo's screen.
-The empeg car does not report its shuffle state to the serial port, and so the Bluetooth interface cannot get a reliable query of the current state of shuffle.
+The empeg car does not report its shuffle state to the serial port, so the BlueGigaEmpeg cannot report the correct state of shuffle to the car stereo.
+Pressing the shuffle button on the car stereo should still toggle shuffle on the empeg on and off, regardless of the indicated state.
+Since the empeg has different types of shuffle, toggling shuffle from the car stereo will send the "%" command to the serial port on the empeg, which I believe will toggle back and forth between "shuffle off" and "shuffle using the last shuffle type that you previously selected".

 ####  Not implemented:
 The items below are not implemented for Bluetooth, but you can still do them on